--c, --console, --nowindowed Open a console window for standard i/o (default).
-On Windows this option will have no effect if the first script is a '.pyw' file.

--w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
-On Mac OS X this also triggers building an OS X .app bundle.
-On Windows this option will be set if the first script is a '.pyw' file.
-This option is ignored in NIX systems.

--i <FILE.ico or FILE.exe,ID or FILE.icns or "NONE">, --icon <FILE.ico or FILE.exe,ID or FILE.icns or "NONE"> FILE.ico: apply that icon to a Windows executable.
-FILE.exe,ID, extract the icon with ID from an exe.
-FILE.icns: apply the icon to the .app bundle on Mac OS X.

-Use "NONE" to not apply any icon, thereby making the OS to show some default

-(default: apply PyInstaller's icon)

---disable-windowed-traceback Disable traceback dump of unhandled exception in windowed (noconsole) mode (Windows and macOS only), and instead display a message that this feature is disabled.
+- -c, --console, --nowindowed Open a console window for standard i/o (default).
+On Windows this option has no effect if the first script is a '.pyw' file. - -w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
+On Mac OS this also triggers building a Mac OS .app bundle.
+On Windows this option is automatically set if the first script is a '.pyw' file.
+This option is ignored on NIX systems. - -i <FILE.ico or FILE.exe,ID or FILE.icns or "NONE">, --icon <FILE.ico or FILE.exe,ID or FILE.icns or "NONE"> FILE.ico: apply the icon to a Windows executable.
+FILE.exe,ID: extract the icon with ID from an exe.
+FILE.icns: apply the icon to the .app bundle on Mac OS.
+Use "NONE" to not apply any icon, thereby making the OS to show some default (default: apply PyInstaller's icon) - --disable-windowed-traceback Disable traceback dump of unhandled exception in windowed (noconsole) mode (Windows and macOS only), and instead display a message that this feature is disabled.